Stewart Indian School

 Their goal?
 To obtain funding for a new cultural center in the 1920s-era stone administration building.
 Visitors will learn how the school was established to educate Great Basin tribes: Washoe, Paiute, and Shoshone.
 Later, other tribes such as the Hopi and Navajo sent students, and eventually, 200 tribes were represented.
 To facilitate the requests for former student information and photos, the center will have computers for visitors to use for research.
 Indian artisans will sell their work, Stewart memorabilia will be displayed in the museum area, and souvenirs sold.

 Sherry envisions packages where visitors can spend the night in a dorm, eat at the dining hall, and see a film in the auditorium.
-A new welcome and information center will have campus guides for visitors and distribute the brochure for the Stewart Indian School Trail, a self-guided cellphone walking tour that was instituted in 2007.
+A new welcome and information center will have campus guides for visitors and distribute the brochure for the Stewart Indian School Trail, a self-guided cellphone walking tour that was instituted in 2007 (see sidebar).